hoangduytran/blender-manual/manual/addons/import_export/scene_3ds.rst

 World Space
    Use world matrix instead of local matrix to transform the objects.
-   This is useful for older 3ds files from 3D Studio DOS wich only used world space to transform the objects.
+   This is useful for older 3ds files from 3D Studio DOS which only used world space to transform the objects.
    It is also useful if the object was exported without apply transform.